BAAI-DCAI/Bunny/README.md

 📖 [Technical report](https://arxiv.org/abs/2402.11530) | 🤗 [Model](https://huggingface.co/BAAI/Bunny-v1_0-3B) | 🤖 [Model](https://www.modelscope.cn/models/BAAI/Bunny-v1.0-3B) | 🧠 [Model](https://wisemodel.cn/models/BAAI/Bunny-v1.0-3B) | 🤗 [Data](https://huggingface.co/datasets/BoyaWu10/Bunny-v1_0-data) | 🤖 [Data](https://www.modelscope.cn/datasets/BoyaWu10/Bunny-v1.0-data) | 🐰 [Demo](https://wisemodel.cn/spaces/baai/Bunny)

 Bunny is a family of lightweight but powerful multimodal models.
-It offers multiple plug-and-play vision encoders, like EVA-CLIP, SigLIP and language backbones, including Phi-1.5, StableLM-2, Qwen1.5 and Phi-2.
+It offers multiple plug-and-play vision encoders, like EVA-CLIP, SigLIP and language backbones, including Phi-1.5, StableLM-2, Qwen1.5, MiniCPM and Phi-2.
 To compensate for the decrease in model size, we construct more informative training data by curated selection from a broader data source.
 Remarkably, our Bunny-v1.0-3B model built upon SigLIP and Phi-2 outperforms the state-of-the-art MLLMs, not only in comparison with models of similar size but also against larger MLLMs (7B), and even achieves performance on par with 13B models.

 ![comparison](comparison.png)

 ## News and Updates

+* 2024.04.18 🔥 **Bunny-v1.0-3B-zh, powerful on English and Chinese, is released!** It is built upon SigLIP and MiniCPM-2B.
+Check more details in [HuggingFace](https://huggingface.co/BAAI/Bunny-v1_0-3B-zh), [ModelScope](https://www.modelscope.cn/models/BAAI/Bunny-v1.0-3B-zh/summary), and [wisemodel](https://wisemodel.cn/models/BAAI/Bunny-v1.0-3B-zh)!
+The evaluation results are in the [Model Zoo](#model-zoo).
+We sincerely thank Zhenwei Shao for his kind help.

 * 2024.03.15 🔥 **Bunny-v1.0-2B-zh, focusing on Chinese, is released!** It is built upon SigLIP and Qwen1.5-1.8B.
 Check more details in [HuggingFace](https://huggingface.co/BAAI/Bunny-v1_0-2B-zh), [ModelScope](https://www.modelscope.cn/models/BAAI/Bunny-v1.0-2B-zh/summary), and [wisemodel](https://wisemodel.cn/models/BAAI/Bunny-v1.0-2B-zh)!
-The benchmark results are in the [Model Zoo](#model-zoo).
+The evaluation results are in the [Model Zoo](#model-zoo).

 * 2024.03.06 🔥 **Bunny training data is released!** Check more details about Bunny-v1.0-data in [HuggingFace](https://huggingface.co/datasets/BoyaWu10/Bunny-v1_0-data) or [ModelScope](https://www.modelscope.cn/datasets/BoyaWu10/Bunny-v1.0-data)!
 * 2024.02.20 🔥 **Bunny technical report is ready!** Check more details about Bunny [here](https://arxiv.org/abs/2402.11530)!